-Flying from Africa via the east coast to the glorious southwest.
+Flying westbound, in from Africa via the east coast to the glorious Southwest I call home.
 Three days of planes, trains, automobiles, the plague, etc..

-Finally, rugged peaks and edges below, vast open terrain.
-Over northern NM now.
+Finally, there they are.
+I spot the rugged peaks and ridgelines I know.
+Vast open terrain.
+Over northern New Mexico now.
 I know these parts.
-Georgia Okeefe's is out the plane's northside windows.
-I'm on the southern side, of course, always insisted upon.
-The mountains, the dark pines, the lack of homes for as far as the eyes can see, the high elevation lakes, the dry river beds, the fault lines, the volcanic topography, me.
+Georgia Okeefe's masterpieces are just below.
+I'm in seat 1A, on the southern side, of course, always insisted upon, as gotta catch the magical light of this western sky and setting sun over these mountains, the dark pinon spotting the landscape, and more importantly the lack of buildings and roads for as far as the eyes can see.
+It's all calling me home, like a magnet, the high alpine lakes, the dry river beds, the fault lines the volcanic topography, me.

 I can smell it, can feel it, can hear it.

 Crisp, pungent, quiet.